9 Healthy, Fun Kid

 recipe!

-thinking"Great!
+you're thinking"Great!
 I get to force-feed my kids two more times a day!"
-It's

-worth the effort, because veggies give you more nutritional bang for your buck
+it's worth the effort, because veggies give you more nutritional bang for your

-than any other food group.
-And if you get creative, you can usually find a way
+buck than any other food group.
+And if you get creative, you can usually find a

-to get your kids to eat them without too much emotional scarring.
-Many dinner
+way to get your kids to eat them without too much emotional scarring.
+Many

-table disputes are about kids trying to assert their independence.
-You can get
+dinner table disputes are about kids trying to assert their independence.
+You

-around this by letting your kids assist in the selection and preparation of the
+can get around this by letting your kids assist in the selection and

-negotiating tool, as in the old standby, "no dessert until you eat all your
+dessert as a negotiating tool, as in the old standby, "no dessert until you eat

-vegetables."
-You just end up vilifying the vegetables and glamorizing empty
+all your vegetables."
+You just end up vilifying the vegetables and glamorizing

-caloriesand those are values they'll take into adulthood.
-Talk up the
+empty caloriesand those are values they'll take into adulthood.
+Talk up

-veggies and let them know all the health benefits they'll get from eating them.
+the veggies and let them know all the health benefits they'll get from eating

-If you have a little extra time, try carving or arranging the vegetables on a
+them.
+If you have a little extra time, try carving or arranging the vegetables

 serving veggies with a low-fat yogurt or cottage-cheese dip.